Pakistan police arrest 50 suspected of Hindu temple attack - NewsBreak

 Pakistan police arrest 50 suspected of Hindu temple attack

-MULTAN, Pakistan (AP) — Police say they have arrested 50 people suspected of ransacking a Hindu temple in a remote town in eastern Pakistan and were searching for another 100 suspects.
-The arrests were announced Saturday.
+Police arrested 50 people suspected of ransacking a Hindu temple in a remote town in eastern Pakistan and were searching for another 100 suspects, police said Saturday.
 The attack on a temple in the town of Bhong in Punjab province Wednesday followed the alleged desecration of a religious school by a young Hindu boy earlier in the week.
-The unruly mob burned down the temple’s main door and damaged statues.
-In general, Muslims and Hindus live peacefully in predominantly Muslim Pakistan, but there have been attacks on Hindu temples in recent years.www.wcn247.com
+The unruly mob burned down the temple’s main door and damaged statues.www.michigansthumb.com

 Comments / 0